snax4a/shy/README.md

 # Schoolhouse Yoga Website

-Schoolhouse Yoga's website provides a home page, class schedule, workshop information, teachers' page, method to contact the school and a shopping cart tied to the Braintree payment gateway.
-This implementation uses Braintree for credit card and Apple Pay forms of payment.
+Schoolhouse Yoga's website provides the usual visual aspects of a yoga website plus a shopping cart written  (using Braintree's payment gateway including Apple Pay) and administration UI with a dashboard, content management, user, order, and attendance management.
+User logins can be local or OAuth.
+Project tooling includes Babel, Webpack, Gulp, browser-sync, pug, Sass, Jest, and Cypress.

 ## Getting Started